eclipse-tractusx/puris/docs/DEVELOPMENT.md

 Navigate to the `./backend` folder and run:

 ```
 mvn org.eclipse.dash:license-tool-plugin:license-check
-cp DEPENDENCIES ../DEPENDENCIES_BACKEND
 ```

-The first line runs the maven license tool with the parameters specified in the `./backend/pom.xml` and produces a DEPENDENCIES file in the .`/backend` folder.
+This line runs the maven license tool with the parameters specified in the `./backend/pom.xml` and produces a `DEPENDENCIES_BACKEND` file in the root folder of this project.
-Then this file gets copied to the PURIS-project root folder under the name `DEPENDENCIES_BACKEND`.
-Both files should be updated prior to any pull request.

 ### Frontend